The fact that most women gain weight in midlife is probably no surprise to you.

 - Have less “central adiposity” (abdominal/belly fat) even after going through menopause and midlife changes compared to those with little or no physical activity

 Let this be your wake up call – physical activity is absolutely essential for healthy aging and weight maintenance.
 If you are just getting started, no worries.
 I developed the Galveston Diet MOVE mini-course to aide with your fitness efforts.
+(Gain access by joining our online program here.)
 All workouts can be done from the comfort of your own home and require little to no equipment.
 Light dumbbells and bands are encouraged but not required by any means.
 This mini-course will educate you on the importance of physical activity, especially for women, as they enter and experience midlife and menopause.
 It will also provide you with a layout of the Galveston Diet HIIT exercises and an opportunity to create your own if you so desire.
 There are video demos and instructions of me doing each exercise.